lizhanmit/learning-notes/spark-note/spark-note.md

 ---

 ## Spark SQL

 - Use RDD to process text file.

-- Use Spark SQL to process database, e.g. MySQL.
+- Use Spark SQL to process structured data.

 ### DataFrame

 - A DataFrame is a kind of distributed dataset on basis of RDD.
 - A DataFrame is a distributed set of Row objects.
 Each Row object represents a row of record, which provide detailed schema info.
 - Through DataFrame, Spark SQL is able to know column name and type of the dataset.
+- Can be created from:
+  - structured data files
+  - Hive tables
+  - external databases
+  - existing RDDs

 ### SparkSession

 From Spark 2.0, `SparkSession` interface was introduced to realize all functions of `SQLContext` and `HiveContext`.

 Using `SparkSession`, you can

 - load data from different data source and transfer to DataFrame.
 - transfer DataFrame to table in `SQLContext`.
 - use SQL statements to operate data.

 ### RDD -> DataFrame

 ![difference-between-rdd-and-dataframe.png](img/difference-between-rdd-and-dataframe.png)

 Two ways to transfer RDD to DataFrame:

 - Use Reflection to infer the schema of the RDD that contains specific type data.
 Firstly define a case class.
 Then Spark will transfer in to DataFrame implicitly.
 This way is suitable for the RDD whose data type is known.
 - Use programming interface to construct a schema and apply it to the known RDD.

 ### Spark SQL & Hive

 It is compulsory to add Hive support for Spark in order to accessing Hive using Spark.

 Pre-compile version Spark from official site generally does not contain Hive support.
 You need to compile the source code.

 ---

 ## Spark Streaming

 Spark streaming is not real stream computing.
 It is second level.

 If you want millisecond level, use stream computing framework, e.g. Storm.